NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 $ npm run dtos
 ```

-Where it can be referenced instead to enable IDE static analysis at development:
+That can be referenced instead to enable IDE static analysis benefits during development:

 ```js
 import { Hello } from '/js/dtos.mjs'
 client.api(new Hello({ name }))
 ```

-You'll typically use all libraries in your **API-enabled** components as seen in the
+You'll typically use all these libraries in your **API-enabled** components as seen in the
 [HelloApi.mjs](https://github.com/NetCoreTemplates/razor-tailwind/blob/main/MyApp/wwwroot/mjs/components/HelloApi.mjs)
 component on the home page which calls the [Hello](/ui/Hello) API on every key press: